yassenes/SilkroadWebsite/README.md

 # SilkroadWebsite

-Silkroad Online Website made with Blazor .Net 8
+Silkroad Online Website made with Blazor .Net 8.
+This project is not a priority for me so I may or may not work on it.

 <h2>Pages</h2>